Joe Pavelski Game Preview: Stars vs. Lightning

 Pavelski Season Stats Insights

-- Pavelski has averaged 16:22 of ice time this season (with a plus-minus of -1).
+- In 22 games this season, Pavelski has averaged 16:08 on the ice, while putting up a plus-minus of +1.

-- Pavelski has a point in 16 games this year (out of 21), including multiple points four times.
+- Pavelski has a point in 17 of 22 games this year, with multiple points in five of them.

-- Pavelski has posted an assist in a game 10 times this year in 21 games played, including multiple assists once.
+- Pavelski has had an assist in a game 11 times this year over 22 games played, with multiple assists in two games.

-- Pavelski's implied probability to go over his point total is 58.8% based on the odds.
+- Pavelski's odds on his points prop carry an implied probability of 58.2% that he goes over.

-- Pavelski has an implied probability of 41.7% of going over his assist prop bet, based on the odds.
+- The implied probability of Pavelski going over his assist prop bet, based on the odds, is 39.2%.

 Sign up for Underdog fantasy today.